 - Field trip: TBA

 - Group project: Students need to be available in person for the full winter reading week.

 To be eligible to apply, applicants must register for and participate in a webinar or in-person information session.

-Note: This is a pilot program, running in 2019-2020.
-Its continuation in 2020-2021 will depend upon funding renewal.
-Also, while our database indicates a minimum CLB 6 requirement, this is only an estimate, as there is no formal CLB requirement.
+Note: While our database indicates a minimum CLB 6 requirement, this is only an estimate, as there is no formal CLB requirement.
 However, applicants must have had sufficient English language proficiency to be currently enrolled in a post-secondary college or university program.
 This program is open to all qualified newcomers and not refugee newcomers only.